omsusi/Github-Visitor-Counter-Myth/README.md

 ### **Phase 1: The OS-ID Handshake (Font Fingerprinting)**

-* **The Method:** We used CSS to detect local font availability to identify the visitor's Operating System.
+* **The Method:** I used CSS to detect local font availability to identify the visitor's Operating System.
 By setting a `font-family` that prioritized `Segoe UI` (Windows) or `San Francisco` (macOS) and providing a remote URL fallback for each, the server would "log" which URL was requested.
 * **The Result:** **FAILED.** * **Technical Reason:** GitHub Camo identifies external URLs inside CSS as a security leak.
 It performs a Regex-based sanitization that **strips `<style>` blocks entirely** before serving the image.

 ### **Phase 2: Successive Partitioned SVGs (The Chain)**